-Delta Dental may follow its own rules to coordinate dental benefits under the dental DPPO benefits; if there is a conflict between the information described in this section and the agreement with Delta Dental, the agreement with Delta Dental will govern.
+Delta Dental may follow its own rules to coordinate dental benefits under the dental PPO or DHMO benefits; if there is a conflict between the information described in this section, and the agreement with Delta Dental, the agreement with Delta Dental will govern.
 Contact Delta Dental with questions about coordination of your dental benefits.